alesti/heatmapstuff/README.md

 ### Unclear location data: Calculate distances between geocoordinates

-To eliminate the lazy (batterysafe) location aquisition by 'known' gsm and wifi locations (with often wrong/old/moving positions) which create [this anyoing rays into nowhere](maps/googlelocation.png) i needed to find and remove them.
+To eliminate the lazy (batterysafe) location aquisition by 'known' gsm and wifi locations (with often wrong/old/moving positions) which create [this anoying rays into nowhere (scroll!)](maps/googlelocation.png) i needed to find and remove them.

 > It is interesting to know that i do know in deed some of the 'nowhere'
 > locations. :-) One (shown in the 1st map pictured below) is the location where i used a mobile